-- You will repay only the interest accrued on the loan balance each month.
+- You only repay the interest accrued on the loan balance each month.

 However, once your mortgage term comes to an end, the full loan amount (capital) will be due.
 For this reason, you must make separate provisions to repay this balance in full, known as an 'exit strategy'.

 - Lower monthly BTL mortgage repayments mean more monthly cash flow, which you can reinvest to grow the value of your portfolio.
 Cash is much more accessible than equity in a property.

 - Depending on your tax status, you may be able to claim relief or a reduction for your mortgage interest.
 (See below.)

 What are the drawbacks of an interest-only buy to let mortgage?

 - You are not paying off the capital, so you will still have a debt to repay at the end of the mortgage term.

 - In light of the above, you will not own the property at the end of the mortgage term